Prospects of charge signal analyses in liquid xenon TPCs with proportional scintillation in the liquid phase: Proportional scintillation in liquid xenon

 The degradation of energy resolution in transition from the scintillation-only to the charge multiplication regime has been observed using electrons from an $\alpha$-source to create proportional scintillation in liquid xenon using \SI{5}{\micro m} and \SI{10}{\micro m} diameter wires \cite{Aprile_SinglePhase_2014}.
 The resolution loss is limited for charge multiplication factors $f_Q < 3$ and becomes significant above.
 The authors of \cite{Aprile_SinglePhase_2014} describe their measurements using a data-driven exponential and linear model for charge multiplication $\Delta N_e$ and scintillation $\Delta N_\gamma$, respectively, per incremental spatial step $\Delta \vec{x}$:

 where $E(\vec{x})$ is the electrical field strength at spatial position $\vec{x}$ and $\theta_i$ are model parameters.
+Note that equations \eqref{eq:FqModel} and ~\eqref{eq:SYModel} hold only for $E(\vec{x}) > \theta_2$ and $E(\vec{x}) > \theta_4$, respectively.
 They find field thresholds of $\theta_4 \approx \SI{400}{kV/cm}$ for scintillation and $\theta_2 \approx \SI{700}{kV/cm}$ for ionisation.
 The quoted uncertainty on the model parameters $\theta_i$ is up to 30\% and the scintillation turn-on at comparatively low fields is not well described by the model, as noted by the authors.
 A revised model with accurately determined parameters is mandatory for the precise quantification of charge-to-light conversion in liquid xenon.
 This calls for systematic experimental studies and a more detailed model based on the microscopic processes.
-However, the empirical model in \cite{Aprile_SinglePhase_2014} provides a first approximation for the achievable $SY$ and charge multiplication in a given electrostatic setting and is used throughout this study.
+However, the empirical model in~\cite{Aprile_SinglePhase_2014} provides a first approximation for the achievable $SY$ and charge multiplication in a given electrostatic setting and is used throughout this study.
+Since this study extends to thicker wire diameters, the self-shadowing by photon absorption on the wire surface has been investigated assuming isotropic light emission and no surface reflectivity.
+The presumed increase in photon loss with increasing wire diameter is found to be limited to 2\%, comparing \SI{10}{\micro m} with \SI{50}{\micro m} wire diameter.
+The difference in photon detection efficiency between top and bottom sensors, observed and attributed to self-shadowing in~\cite{Aprile_SinglePhase_2014}, is mitigated in this study by the large size of the TPC.